-Carjacking involves threatening or forcing an individual to surrender his or her vehicle.
-It is a violent theft crime and a type of robbery specific to motor vehicles.
-Force, assault, violence, or the threat of violence may be used to gain possession of the victim’s motor vehicle, all the while placing the victim in fear of his or her safety.
+Carjacking is a violent theft crime and a type of robbery specific to motor vehicles.
+Force, assault, violence, or the threat of violence may be used to gain possession of the victim’s motor vehicle, all the while placing the victim in fear for their safety.

 Possible Penalties for Carjacking in the Sunshine State

-Whether or not a deadly weapon or firearm was used to facilitate the carjacking, the crime is considered a first-degree felony offense in Florida.
+In Florida, the crime is considered a first-degree felony offense whether or not a deadly weapon or firearm was used to facilitate the carjacking.
 If a weapon was used, punishment can exceed the maximum 30-year prison sentence reserved for the most basic of first-degree felony crimes.
 It is possible to receive a sentence of life in prison if convicted of armed carjacking.
 If the victim was killed as the result of a carjacking, the defendant may even face the death penalty.

 In addition to criminal carjacking charges, some offenders may face kidnapping charges if there were children in the vehicle at the time the crime occurred.
 Kidnapping is also considered a violent crime and a first-degree felony offense.
 Penalties may include a prison sentence of up to 30 years or 30 years of probation and fines of up to $10,000.

 Carjacking in Florida is a serious felony offense for which you could face the harshest penalties the state can impose without a strong defense.
-Speak with a knowledgeable and dedicated violent crime defense attorney right away to discuss your criminal carjacking charges.
-Attorney Brian Gabriel has defended violent crimes in Palm Beach County and surrounding areas for over 25 years.
-Call 561-622-5575 or contact us online to schedule a free and confidential consultation.
+Speak with a knowledgeable and dedicated carjacking attorney right away to discuss your criminal carjacking charges.
+Criminal Defense Attorney Brian Gabriel has defended violent crimes in Palm Beach County and surrounding areas for over 30 years.